 Reversion to Old Habits

-Once your dog has been cured, he should be safe off the lead and, provided he has not been presented with blatant temptations, or slack or sloppy instructions on your part, he should enjoy an unfettered freedom for the rest of his life.
+Once your dog has been cured, it should be safe off the lead and, provided it has not been presented with blatant temptations, or slack or sloppy instructions on your part, the dog should enjoy an unfettered freedom for the rest of his life.
 But reversion to old habits (recidivism) can occur, particularly with headstrong or very intelligent dogs.
 It is your responsibility, as a trainer (and owner) to make sure this does not occur.

-When you have completed your dog’s obedience training with the PACDOG collar, remember that he should, ever after, regard you as top-dog.
+When you have completed your dog’s obedience training with the PACDOG collar, remember that the dog should, ever after, regard you as top-dog.
 Be sure, therefore, before giving a command, that the command is necessary.
 And when you do issue it make sure it is obeyed fully.
-Otherwise, your dog could start to slip back into his old ways, since he might start to view your stewardship of the ‘top-dog’ position as doubtful.
+Otherwise, your dog could start to slip back into his old ways, since it might start to view your stewardship of the ‘top-dog’ position as doubtful.